Harmannz/ShapeDrawer/README.md

 The shape is constructed by --**[**-- x,y,width,height --**]**-- which means to construct a rectangle at the x,y coordinate with the given width and height.
 --**draw**-- command draws the outline of the shape produced on the canvas.
 --**fill**-- command draws a filled version of the shape on the canvas.
+--**colour**-- a hexadecimal colour argument needs to be provided when drawing the canvas.
+Refer to example.

   The main method in the Interpreter Class has some pre-written arguments that can be used for reference.
 Just uncomment them to and run the Interpreter Class.
 --**Example of Input/Output**--